 In April, something happened to our department and there was a huge shift in leadership.
 I grudgingly accepted the role of chairperson for one term, sacrificed my time for game dev and research, and I’m not even sure if I did an ok job.

 In November, our flight to Bicol — which I had been looking forward to because I thought we needed a break from all the hectic stuff going on — was cancelled due to a storm.
 So I was excited to go to Ilocos with my in-laws for pre-Christmas.
 Just my luck, I ate something wrong and I ended up bedridden, with hubby taking care of me.
 So forgive me if I was feeling “ba humbug” for the entirety of December.

 So yep.
 That was how rough 2019 was.
 I couldn’t even take a break until it was almost over.
-Thank goodness, I told hubby how tired and drained I was so he took with the condo purchase arrangements.
+Thank goodness, I told hubby how tired and drained I was so he took over the condo purchase arrangements.